 You’ll embark upon an epic adventure across the city of Gloomhaven and its surrounding lands, delving into dank dungeons to find all manner of mutant monsters and dastardly bandits, drawing from a deck of action cards to simulate combat.
 Tactically choose which abilities to combine, and pay attention to the many attack modifiers and optional abilities you’re handed, upgrading your character’s stats, and earning new actions for them along the way.

-Old-timer: These are the best historical board games
+Top of the pile: These are the best board games of all time

 For all its formidable size, Jaws of the Lion does present a streamlined version of the original game.
 It’s shorter, scenarios are more focussed, and fewer classes makes for less faffing around learning new abilities each time your character retires.
 The four classes – a typical ranged, melee, tank, and support selection – may not be revolutionary in design, but they’re well-suited to the game’s premise: approachable gameplay rooted in a deep combat system.